user00000001/Tesra/docs/specifications/cli_user_guide.md

 		* [11.1 Send Transaction Parameters](#111-send-transaction-parameters)
 	* [12.
 Show Transaction Infomation](#12-show-transaction-infomation)

-## 1. Start and Manage Ontology Nodes
+## 1. Start and Manage Tesranode Nodes

-Ontology CLI has a lot of startup parameters for configuring some of the Ontology node's behavior.
-Use ./Ontology -help to see all startup parameters supported by the Ontology CLI node.
-If Ontology CLI is started without any parameters, it will access the Ontology main network as a synchronous node by default.
+Tesranode CLI has a lot of startup parameters for configuring some of the Tesranode node's behavior.
+Use ./Tesranode -help to see all startup parameters supported by the Tesranode CLI node.
+If Tesranode CLI is started without any parameters, it will access the Tesranode main network as a synchronous node by default.

 ### 1.1 Startup Parameters

-The following are the command line parameters supported by Ontology CLI:
+The following are the command line parameters supported by Tesranode CLI:

-#### 1.1.1 Ontology System Parameters
+#### 1.1.1 Tesranode System Parameters

 --config
 The config parameter specifies the file path of the genesis block for the current Ontolgy node.
-If not specified, Ontology will use the config of Polaris TestNet.
+If not specified, Tesranode will use the config of Polaris TestNet.
 Note that the genesis block configuration must be the same for all nodes in the same network, otherwise it will not be able to synchronize blocks or start nodes due to block data incompatibility.

 --loglevel
-The loglevel parameter is used to set the log level the Ontology outputs.
-Ontology supports 7 different log levels, i.e. 0:Trace 1:Debug 2:Info 3:Warn 4:Error 5:Fatal 6:MaxLevel.
+The loglevel parameter is used to set the log level the Tesranode outputs.
+Tesranode supports 7 different log levels, i.e. 0:Trace 1:Debug 2:Info 3:Warn 4:Error 5:Fatal 6:MaxLevel.
 The logs are logged from low to high, and the log output volume is from high to low.
 The default value is 2, which means that only logs at the info level or higher level.

 --disable-event-log
 The disable-event-log parameter is used to disable the event log output when the smart contract is executed to improve the node transaction execution performance.
-The Ontology node enables the event log output function by default.
+The Tesranode node enables the event log output function by default.

 --data-dir
 The data-dir parameter specifies the storage path of the block data.
 The default value is "./Chain".